rubys/bootstrap/bylaws.md

-The Secretary shall have such powers and perform such duties as are incident to the office of Secretary under the General Corporation Law of Delaware, including without limitation a recording all the proceedings of the meetings of the JS Foundation and of the Board.
+The Secretary shall have such powers and perform such duties as are incident to the office of Secretary under the General Corporation Law of Delaware, including without limitation a recording all the proceedings of the meetings of the $FOUNDATION and of the Board.
 The Secretary, and each Assistant Secretary, shall have authority to affix the Corporate seal to any instrument requiring it and when so affixed, it may be attested by signature of the Secretary or by the signature of such Assistant Secretary.
-The Board may give general authority to any other Officer to affix the seal of the JS Foundation and to attest the affixing by such Officer’s signature.
+The Board may give general authority to any other Officer to affix the seal of the $FOUNDATION and to attest the affixing by such Officer's signature.

 ### Section 6.8 - Assistant Secretaries